orkes-io/docs/docs/templates/examples/scanning-an-endpoint-and-triggering-pagerduty-alert.md

 :::tip
 We are using a JavaScript task called [INLINE](https://orkes.io/content/reference-docs/system-tasks/inline) to compute the start and end times for making the API query to Conductor.
-We can have any custom logic in here to customize for our alerting requirements.
+We can have any custom logic here to customize our alerting requirements.
 :::

 A switch task with Javascript condition checks if the situation warrants an alert, and if yes, makes a webhook call to